pippinbarr/racers/process/variations.md

 I see I wrote "get to heaven" as a potential secret objective... heh.

+### 2025-10-29

+Implementation going well here, but need to make a decision on that question of what there is outside the three lanes.
+Initial ideas:

+- A random deluge of artifacts from the rest of the game pelting down the screen (to continue to give you the sense of motion?)
+- Or similarly just some sense of driving through the hidden landscape of this game itself, different scenes and roads with different things happening?
+- Other ghost cars, maybe going in all directions?
+Why though?
+- Some sort of more explicit ghosty thing like angel cars or whatever..
+I can tell this is stupid though
+- Something more ambiguous and abstract ala 2001 light show or something?
+Representation of the impossible-to-represent afterlife?
+- Is it the afterlife or you're a ghost in the world repeating the patterns you knew from before?
+- Which points back to the idea of it being a kind of behind the scenes of the game?
+- Why is this a bulleted list?

 ## High Definition

 Sub in "awesome graphics" for everything... is that interesting or just stupid though?
 I can't quite tell if it's worth it, so I should probably prototype it and see.